Virtual Machine Setup Guide

 Finishing Up

-Once the script completes it will shut your VM down, so the first thing you’ll want to do is start it back up.
+Once the installation is over your VM will shut down, so the first thing you’ll want to do is start it back up.
 To do this, use virsh start:

 [gojira:~]$ virsh list --all